 The 8 Stages of Web Design

-Below, you’ll find a step by step guide to web design.
+Below, you’ll find a step by step guide to Website Design.
 Each stage is carefully planned out and made sure to meet your needs.
-Any good agency won’t start any work until you have signed off the designs, and agreed to the creative decisions behind your site.
-Let’s begin…
+Let us learn what they are!

 This is the most crucial stage in the entire process.
 It ensures that everyone involved is happy with every part of the process in future stages.
 Planning the work is imperative to a smooth process.
 It allows the client to clearly lay out their wants and expectations, and allows the designer to explain what’s in their capability.
 Designers will attempt to understand the nature of your website.
 They’ll determine whether it is for a small, large or self-employed business.
 What kind of services / products you offer.
 And even if you’re an influencer or blogger – it’s vital for them to understand the purpose of your site before any real work begins.
 This might be an interview or, if you have an existing site, a little research on the designer’s part.
 Different clients have different needs, there’s no one type fits all approach to website design.
 Bespoke web design is to not only make your website unique, but to build it around your specific needs.